-- 1 Where an allegation, complaint or rumour of a serious breach of discipline is sufficiently serious that expulsion or removal is a likely sanction, the Head will appoint a senior member of staff to carry out an investigation. - 2 Parents will be informed as soon as reasonably practicable after it becomes clear that the pupil may face disciplinary action for a serious breach of discipline, unless the School is prevented from doing so by the police if they are involved. - 3 An investigation and any subsequent meeting will be conducted fairly and in a way which is appropriate to a school, without formal legal procedures. - 4 A pupil may be suspended from the School while a complaint is being investigated or while an investigation is on hold (see paragraph 7 below).
+- In cases of serious breaches of discipline, the Head will appoint a senior member of staff to carry out an investigation.
+The person appointed will be expected to investigate the matter of concern, and to provide guidance to the Head on the recommended next steps.
+The Head will be responsible for considering the best course of action and will therefore not be the person who carries out the investigation. - 2 Parents will be informed as soon as reasonably practicable after it becomes clear that the pupil may face disciplinary action for a serious breach of discipline, unless the School is prevented from doing so by the police or any other external agencies if they are involved. - An investigation and any subsequent meeting will be conducted fairly and in a way which is appropriate to a school, without formal legal procedures. - A pupil may be suspended from the School while a complaint is being investigated or while an investigation is on hold (see paragraph 7 below).
 Should a suspension continue for a period of more than five School days, the School will take reasonable steps to put in place arrangements to ensure the continuing education of the pupil.
 Parents should note that there may be a delay in providing work whilst teaching staff are given the opportunity to determine what work should be set.
-Alternatively, the pupil may be offered a segregated regime on School premises. - 5 A pupil's space or belongings may be searched during the course of the investigation.
-See Appendix 5 of this policy for the School's policy on searching and confiscation. - 6 If the pupil is to be interviewed as part of the investigation, arrangements will be made for them to be accompanied by a member of staff of their choice and /or by a Parent (if available at the relevant time).
-A minute of the interview will be recorded in writing by the interviewing member of staff.
-The pupil may be asked to confirm any statement made or minute taken to be true and accurate. - 7 It may be necessary to delay an investigation or put it on hold, for example where external agencies such as the police or social services are involved and have advised that this is necessary.
+Alternatively, and in cases where the Head considers that this is a feasible alternative, the pupil may be offered a segregated regime on School premises. - A pupil's space or belongings may be searched during the course of the investigation.
+See Appendix 5 of this policy for the School's policy on searching and confiscation. - If the pupil is to be interviewed as part of the investigation, arrangements will be made for him / her to be accompanied by a member of staff of his / her choice and /or by a Parent (if available at the relevant time).
+A minute of the interview will be recorded in writing by the interviewing member of staff, including details of the date and time of the interview.
+The pupil may be asked to confirm any statement made or minutes taken to be true and accurate by signing to acknowledge the accuracy of the minutes. - The School may determine that the most appropriate way for matters to be correctly recorded is by the digital recording of any interview.
+In this case, the School will be responsible for sharing a digital file of the whole recording with all parties concerned for their record.
+It may be necessary to delay an investigation or put it on hold, for example where external agencies such as the police or social services are involved and have advised that this is necessary.
 A decision to suspend an investigation will take into account advice from appropriate external agencies and will be subject to periodic review.
 If considered necessary, the School may make arrangements for legal representation for the pupil to be funded entirely at the Parents' expense.
-Regardless of delays caused by a police or other external agency investigation, the School will provide appropriate pastoral and other support for all pupils affected by the allegations under investigation. - 8 The outcome of the investigation will be reported to the Head.
+Regardless of delays caused by a police or other external agency investigation, the School will provide appropriate pastoral and other support for all pupils affected by the allegations under investigation. - The outcome of the investigation will be reported to the Head.
 If the findings of the investigation appears to support the allegation, complaint or rumour, a disciplinary meeting will be held in accordance with the procedures in Appendix 3 of this policy.